 Beth W. Patterson was a full-time musician for over two decades before diving into the world of writing, a process she describes as “fleeing the circus to join the zoo”.
-She is the author of the books Mongrels and Misfits, The Wild Harmonic, and a contributing writer to thirty anthologies.
+She is the author of the books Mongrels and Misfits and The Wild Harmonic, and a contributing writer to over sixty anthologies.

 Patterson has performed in twenty countries, expanding her perspective as she goes.
 Her playing appears on over two hundred albums, singles, soundtracks, commercials, and voice-overs (including eight solo albums of her own).